How does my W-4 form impact whether or not I receive a tax refund?

 Yes.
 The IRS recognizes that employment and family situations change, and that people may need to update their federal withholding amount occasionally.
 You may also want to update your tax withholding due to several other situations that can impact your tax liability.
 These include:

-- Adjustments to your income, such as taking an IRA or 401(k) withdrawal, or a new requirement to pay alimony.
+- Adjustments to your income, such as IRA deductions or student loan interest deductions.

-- To account for itemized deductions and tax credits, including the child tax credit, dependent care expenses, charitable donations, earned income credit, education credit, student loan interest, interest expenses, dependent care expenses, or medical expenses.
+- To account for itemized deductions and tax credits, including the child tax credit, dependent care expenses, charitable donations, earned income credit, education credit, dependent care expenses, or medical expenses.

 - To account for taxable income not subject to typical withholding.
-Examples include IRA distributions, self-employment income, capital gains, dividends, and interest income.
+Examples include self-employment income, capital gains, dividends, and interest income.

 When you need to adjust your W-4 selections, ask your employer for a copy of your current Employee’s Withholding Certificate (W-4 form) and a new W-4 form.
 You can use the Tax Withholding Estimator on the IRS website to determine how much to adjust your withholding amount.

-If you have more questions about how and when to update your tax withholdings, or any other legal questions, reach out to a Rocket Lawyer network attorney for affordable legal advice.
-If you need help filing your tax return, get matched with a tax pro via Rocket Tax™ to save time and money filling your tax returns.
+If you have more questions about how and when to update your tax withholdings, or any other legal questions, reach out to a Rocket Legal Pro for affordable legal advice.
+If you need help filing your tax return, get matched with a Tax Pro via Rocket Tax™ to save time and money filling your tax returns.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.